Mohammad Asif (cricketer): Cricket career

 After impressing in domestic Pakistani cricket, Asif was fast tracked into the Pakistan test squad and made his first appearance against Australia in January 2005.
 He bowled 18 overs without taking a wicket and Australia won by 9 wickets.

-Asif was subsequently dropped from the side but he returned a year later in January 2006 for the home tour against India.
+Asif was subsequently dropped from the team but he returned a year later in January 2006 for the home tour against India.
 In the second Test, Asif bowled 34 overs and took the wicket of Indian cricketer Yuvraj Singh.
 It was the third Test in Karachi, however, where Asif would make headlines.
 After a poor batting display by Pakistan, Asif took 4 for 78 in the first innings, including the wickets of V. V. S. Laxman, Rahul Dravid and, once again, Yuvraj Singh, to help Pakistan take a six-run lead.
 Asif returned in the second innings with three clean bowled wickets of Virender Sehwag, Laxman, and Sachin Tendulkar to lead Pakistan to victory.
 His series against the Indians was blighted by a fine imposed by match referee Chris Broad for over-appealing and premature celebration of a wicket.

 The ODI series that followed this Pakistan lost 4–1 to India.

 Asif followed up his match-winning efforts against India in Pakistan's next tour in Sri Lanka, where he took a career-best 11 for 71 in the 2nd Test, in another come-from-behind victory.

 In November 2005, Leicestershire announced the signing of Asif for the 2006 season after he had played a game for their second XI in 2004.
 Leicestershire's chairman Neil Davidson described him as a "bowler with the ability to generate great pace".
 Asif did relatively well picking up 25 wickets in 7 first-class games before leaving to join the Pakistan squad for their tour of England.
 Asif was due to line up again with Leicestershire for the 2007 season but due to injury problems was asked not to play by the PCB.

-Asif missed the first three Tests in Pakistan's tour to England in the summer of 2006, but returned to the side for the fourth Test and immediately made an impact, picking up four wickets (Andrew Strauss, Alastair Cook, Paul Collingwood and Kevin Pietersen) in the first innings at the Oval, and another in the second (Marcus Trescothick).
+Asif missed the first three Tests in Pakistan's tour to England in the summer of 2006, but returned to the team for the fourth Test and immediately made an impact, picking up four wickets (Andrew Strauss, Alastair Cook, Paul Collingwood and Kevin Pietersen) in the first innings at the Oval, and another in the second (Marcus Trescothick).